-The following policy was agreed by the PCC of the Parish of Furnace Green, St Andrew at the meeting held on 30th April 2018.
+The following policy was agreed by the PCC of the Parish of Furnace Green, St Andrew at the meeting held on 3rd June 2019.

-As members of this PCC we recognise the importance of the Parish' ministry /work with children and young people and adults in need of protection and our responsibility to protect everyone entrusted to our care.
-We are committed to the safeguarding, care and nurture of all our members, particularly the children and young people, and adults with care and support needs.
+As members of this PCC we recognise the importance of the Parish' ministry /work with children and young people and vulnerable adults and our responsibility to protect everyone entrusted to our care.
+We are committed to the safeguarding, care and nurture of all our members, particularly the children and young people, and vulnerable adults.